County trials

 ACE Programme

 ACE Programme - charity that aims "to build grassroots cricket programmes, develop talent pathways and talent ID systems in targeted black communities and cities across the UK" - it provides high quality training and some county-level match-play opportunities.
-For ACE, you shoud self-nominate.
+For ACE, you should self-nominate.

 SMCC policy on soft-ball cricketers nominated for ‘hard-ball’ trials